Lease Help by Location: Canada & United States

 United States

 Coming SoonLeasePlain is expanding to the United States.
 US tenancy law is governed at the state level, with some cities like New York City and Los Angeles having additional local regulations.
-Our AI lease analysis will be calibrated to each state's specific rules.
+See the US overview or browse by state below.